StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 The block builder is expected to include transactions based on the most recently settled state and to apply worst-case bounds on the execution of the ancestor blocks prior to the most recently settled block.

 The worst-case bounds enforce minimum balances of sender accounts and the maximum required base fee.
-The worst-case bounds are described in detail below in the Specification section.
+The worst-case bounds are described below [in detail](#specification).

 Prior to adding a proposed block to consensus, all validators MUST verify that the block builder correctly enforced the worst-case bounds while building the block.
 This guarantees that the block can be executed successfully if it is accepted.